gansm/finalcut/README.md

 ## Documentation

-Read the documentation on the [first steps](doc/first-steps.md#first-steps-with-the-final-cut-widget-toolkit) in FINAL CUT to find out how to use the library.
+Refer to the [FINAL CUT introduction](doc/introduction.md) to learn how to use the library.

 ## Frequently Asked Questions